freebsd/freebsd-src/manuals/bc/HN.1.md

     This environment variable overrides the default, which can be queried with the **-h** or **-\-help** options.

+**BC_DIGIT_CLAMP**

+:   When parsing numbers and if this environment variable exists and contains an
+    integer, a non-zero value makes bc(1) clamp digits that are greater than or equal to the current **ibase** so that all such digits are considered equal to the **ibase** minus 1, and a zero value disables such clamping so that those digits are always equal to their value, which is multiplied by the power of the **ibase**.

+    This never applies to single-digit numbers, as per the standard (see the **STANDARDS** section).

+    This environment variable overrides the default, which can be queried with the **-h** or **-\-help** options.

 # EXIT STATUS

 bc(1) returns the following exit statuses: